jyotirmayzamre/np-compiler/README.md

 # NP Compiler

-A compiler implementation for the NP programming language, featuring lexical analysis, parsing, intermediate code generation (three-address code), and x86-64 assembly code generation.
+A compiler implementation for the NanoPascal subset of the Pascal programming language, featuring lexical analysis, parsing, intermediate code generation (three-address code), and x86-64 assembly code generation.
 This project was completed as Programming Assignment 4 for CS-3340: Programming Languages and Translation at Ashoka University.

 ## Overview